 SEAC's Division of Archeological Collections and Information Management (ACIM) provides the following services:

-- Center archives contain records of archeological investigations from 60 parks in the Southeast Regional Office.
+- The Center's archives contain records of archeological investigations from 60 parks in the Southeast Regional Office

-- SEAC maintains 4,203 square feet of dedication museum storage for archeological collections and archives, with separate climate control and security.
+- SEAC maintains 4,203 square feet of dedicated museum storage for archeological collections and archives, with separate climate control and security

 SEAC/ACIM employees participate in numerous NPS assistance roles, including participating in Collection Management Plan teams, assisting park units with museum inventories and annual reports, providing photographs and collections documentation to scholars and the general public, identifying and dating artifacts recovered from parks, and performing limited research into accessions for parks, researchers, and the general public.